aws/aws-sam-cli/README.rst

 Examples
 --------

-You can find sample code and SAM templates in this `examples <https://github.com/awslabs/serverless-application-model/tree/master/examples>`__ folder within the `serverless-application-model <https://github.com/awslabs/serverless-application-model>`__ repository.
+You can find sample code and SAM templates in the `examples <https://github.com/awslabs/serverless-application-model/tree/master/examples>`__ folder within the `serverless-application-model <https://github.com/awslabs/serverless-application-model>`__ repository.